 Healthy Hot Cross Buns Recipe

-Super tasty and nutrient dense, this recipe for my healthy hot cross buns will be a crowd pleaser this Easter!
+This recipe for my healthy hot cross buns will be a crowd pleaser this Easter!

 Easter…… so it’s that time of year again that Hot Cross Buns are flooding the supermarket shelves, bakeries and social media feeds.
 So what better time to share the love (and recipe) for these tasty and healthy hot cross buns recipe!